KWaloen/BugShooter/README.md

 # BugShooter

 Hello, welcome to my BugShooter game.
-This was a computer science assignment written in Java.
+This is a computer science assignment written in Java.

 Growing up, I played a lot of Flash games on Newgrounds.com and my favorite were top down zombie shooters, so I challenged myself to make one.
 Making this game was a fun, educational, and stressful experience that took a lot of banging my head on the problem but things turned out quite nicely.
 One day, it occurred to me that instead of a zombie shooter, a bug shooter game would be more appropriate to reflect my experience in making this game.